JB63134/bash_ca/README.md

 [![Version](https://img.shields.io/badge/version-1.0.81-blue)](https://github.com/JB63134/bash_ca/releases)

-**ca** is an advanced Bash command analysis tool that inspects commands, aliases, builtins, keywords, functions, text executables, and external binaries.
-Instead of relying on multiple tools (type, which, command -V, declare, alias, etc.), ca unifies all command resolution logic into a single analysis engine.
+`ca` is an interactive Bash command analyzer that explains **what a command really is**, **where it comes from**, and **why Bash resolves it the way it does**.

+It inspects aliases, functions, builtins, keywords, scripts, and binaries, then traces how commands expand and resolve in your shell.
+The goal is to make Bash behavior transparent, especially in heavily customized environments.

+Think of it as `type`, `which`, `help`, `file`, `ldd`, `stat`, and half your shell configuration, available through a single command.

 Requires: Bash ≥ V4.4 and GNU utils
 Package Lookup: supports dpkg, rpm, and pacman